dreamcatcher-tech/network/website/docs/wp_dreamcatcher.md

 All this with very low overhead, and completely opt in as the defaults apply unless otherwise specified.

+This is transparent supply chain provenance applied to works of knowledge.

 ### Alternatives

 <!-- What is the best current and foreseeable future alternative for each need identified in 1 and what makes dc better than that alternative -->